 Copper Cow Coffee The Best-Sellers Bundle ($44, originally $49; coppercowcoffee.com)

 Have you ever tasted Vietnamese coffee?
 If not, you’re in for a treat.
-Rich in flavor, powerful in punch and silkier than other varieties, this makes for a thoughtful gift for any coffee fan.
+It’s rich in flavor, powerful in punch and silkier than other varieties.
 Debbie Wei Mullin founded the company, and she uses her heritage to guide the flavors.
 This set comes with all of its bestsellers to create that perfect cup of pour-over Vietnamese coffee.

 The dazzling madness of Tokyo, the serenity of Kyoto and the Zen of Kinosaki are just a few of the wonders of Japan.
-Luckily, you can still fulfill your Japanese frenzy with this holiday gift.
+Luckily, you can still fulfill your Japanese frenzy with this retailer.

 Cuzen Matcha Maker Starter Kit ($369; cuzenmatcha.com)

 In Japan, matcha is a well-loved tradition.
-While it may be an acquired taste for many, for the tea and design lover, this luxury gift will delight them.
+While it may be an acquired taste for many, for the tea and design lover, this luxury kit is a great purchase.
 Cuzen was founded by Eijiro Tsukada and offers high-end products.
 Beautifully crafted, this set comes with the maker and three varieties of organic shade-grown matcha leaves.
 It also comes wrapped in a sustainable Japanese gift-wrapping cloth for an added touch.

 As one of the happiest places on the planet, you’ll find Denmark to be calm, welcoming and colorful, not to mention cozy.
-The country’s tradition of hygge extends from the city to the countryside and is easy to replicate at home during the holidays — and beyond.
+The country’s tradition of hygge extends from the city to the countryside and is easy to replicate at home year-round.

-Skandinavisk Hibernate Gift Set of 3 Mini Scented Candles ($68; libertylondon.com)
+Skandinavisk Hibernate Gift Set of 3 Mini Scented Candles ($49, originally $70; libertylondon.com)

-Founded by Danish entrepreneur Shaun Russell, this sweet gift set helps you gift hygge vibes to your nearest and dearest.
+Founded by Danish entrepreneur Shaun Russell, this sweet set helps you channel hygge vibes.
 It includes nods from other Scandinavian countries and comes in an FSC-certified box that can be reused.
 The scents include Skog, which is Swedish for forest, and has notes of pine needles and fir cones.
 Then, Hygge, which is Danish for coziness, offers notes of black tea mint leaves and dried apples.
 Lastly, Koto, which is old Finnish for home, has notes of vanilla beans, dried orange peels and bitters.